 Hearing stories like these are so fascinating.
 And, there have been many, many stories shared this past year that give me a glimpse into a piece of the past.

-I often wonder how, in 10, 20 50 years from now, future generations will learn about how the pandemic impacted our lives.
+I often wonder how, in 10, 20, 50 years from now, future generations will learn about how the pandemic and its impact on our lives.
 The stories will be different for each of us.
 It will be fascinating to have a historical record.
 With this in mind, we will have one of the ending questions address the pandemic.

 As a writer, I love listening to and reading non-fictional stories.
 When it provides a piece of my family’s past, it is even more fascinating.
 It gives me a better understanding of my mom’s parenting approach and explains how she became the woman she is today.